Drink-driver goes on dangerous escapade with 2-year-old onboard

 A drink-driver took a 2-year-old passenger on a dangerous escapade around suburban Whangārei streets, mounting roundabouts and colliding with obstacles – including a lamppost, the district court was told.

-The court was told Kawati's escapade started about 4.40pm on July 22, last year, when he was driving his adult cousin and the 2-year-old on Puna Rere Drive, Tikipunga.
+The court was told Kawati's escapade started about 4.40pm on July 22, last year, when he was driving his adult cousin and the 2-year-old on Puna Rere Dr, Tikipunga.

 At one point he drove up onto a curb, before finally stopping to get out of the car.